ray-project/ray/doc/source/cluster/kubernetes/getting-started/raycluster-quick-start.md

 (raycluster-deploy)=
 ## Step 3: Deploy a RayCluster custom resource

-Once the KubeRay operator is running, we are ready to deploy a RayCluster.
-To do so, we create a RayCluster Custom Resource (CR) in the `default` namespace.
+Once the KubeRay operator is running, you're ready to deploy a RayCluster.
+Create a RayCluster Custom Resource (CR) in the `default` namespace.

   ::::{tab-set}